kloudtek/mule-elogging/README.md

 Although in theory this a simple thing to do, mule dependency conflicts makes that extremely hard which required the creation of a custom JSON layout that is compatible with mule.

-To use our JSON logger in an application, you need to specify the layout as `ELJsonLayout`, and you need to add a `packages` attributes to the configuration.
+To use our JSON logger in an application, you need to edit the log4j configuration file (`src/main/resources/log4j2.xml`) and specify the layout as `ELJsonLayout`, as well as adding `com.kloudtek.mule.elogging.log4j2` to the configuration `packages` attributes to the configuration.

 example: